acrollet/rh/_posts/blog/2008-06-06-improvements-vim-drupal-blogging-client.md

-I\'ve made a few improvements to my Drupal blogging client, first spoken about [here](http://reluctanthacker.rollett.org/node/25).
+I've made a few improvements to my Drupal blogging client, first spoken about [here](http://reluctanthacker.rollett.org/node/25).
 It now has the ability to publish and unpublish posts, delete posts, and create and edit free tags (folksonomy).
-The free tagging feature requires a module that I\'ve packaged up for parsing tags in the post body - just waiting on permission from the author of the sample code I modified before posting that.
-Hopefully it\'ll be coming soon!
+The free tagging feature requires a module that I've packaged up for parsing tags in the post body - just waiting on permission from the author of the sample code I modified before posting that.
+Hopefully it'll be coming soon!

 ![](http://reluctanthacker.rollett.org/sites/default/files/Picture%2020.png)